 The mid-infrared is usually considered to be light with wavelengths of 2.5 to 16 micrometers, which can also be expressed using a reciprocal unit, wavenumbers, where the wavenumber, recited in reciprocal centimeters (cm-1), equals 10,000 divided by the wavelength in microns.
-The equivalent region (going from the short to the long wavelength end) is about 600 to 4000 cm-1.
+The equivalent region (going from the long to the short wavelength end) is about 600 to 4000 cm-1.
 The technique has been explored for noninvasive glucose measurements, but so far without success.
-One entrant in this field was Alethus, in Boston, MA, with U.S. Patent 8,406,856, but the progress detailed on the website ends at 2014, Opencorporates lists a "Dissolution Date" of 30 June 2016, and by early 2020, the site had disappeared.
+One entrant in this field was Alethus, in Boston, MA, with U.S. Patent 8,406,856, but the progress detailed on the website ends at 2014, and Opencorporates lists a "Dissolution Date" of 30 June 2016.
 Another is indicated by U.S. patent 8,541,743, issued to Roc8Sci Co., renamed Memiray, LLC, but as of late 2019, the website said "Memiray- Further Information is available by application only."